matthman2019/AgendaApp/API.md

 A collection of Notes.

 Attributes
-- title : str = The name of the Notebook
+- title : str = The name of the Notebook.
-- id : int = the ID of the notebook.
 Must be unique.
 - notes : list (NOT SAVED) = this list is the notes that are inside the notebook.
 It is generated at runtime for ease in programming.